Changing Dashboard Cluster Lights

 The speedometer is now ready for installation

-Step 6: Re-install and test the speedometer
+Step 6: Re-install and Test the Dashboard Cluster

 Does the cruise control light work?